ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 You can set up a [rotation policy](#vpc-key-rotation-policies) to schedule automatic key rotation.
 The KMS generates a new root key at the rotation interval and automatically replaces the root key with new key material.

 For root keys that you import to the KMS instance, because you're providing new key material not already in the KMS, you can't set a rotation policy for automatic key rotation.
-Instead, you [manually rotate](#vpc-key-rotation-ui) your keys by using the new cryptographic key material you imported.
+Instead, you [manually rotate](#vpc-key-rotation-ui) your keys by using the new cryptographic key material that you imported.

 The key rotation feature is available for root keys and does not apply to standard encryption keys.
 Key rotation is available for encrypting resrouces on Gen 2 Compute resources only.
 {:note}